matthewdeancooper/stanford_cs299/README.md

    `stanford_cs229/ps4/data` directory.

-4. The official setup requires Miniconda to be installed to initialise the `environment.yml` virtual environment.
-However, if you're not officially submitting code then I recommend keeping it simple (for Linux) with pip, venv.
+4. The official setup requires Miniconda to be installed to initialise the `environment.yml` environment.
+However, if you're not officially submitting code then I recommend keeping it simple (for Linux) with pip, and venv.